Being a blogger, yes that’s me, I get lot’s of questions immediately after telling people. The first questions is normally “do you have a site?”

 This is a very important aspect when you want to learn how a Blog works.
 The membership includes allows readers to become a member of the blog site and once they become a member of the blog they can be notified when brand-new info is placed on a blog site.
 This is a fantastic reason to create a blog as it allows you to develop an online neighborhood on a certain topic.
 Some blog site sites now feature a news letter function which allows a person to read your info without even having to sign into the website.

 Whether you have a blog or a website layout and design is very important but the target market is completely different.
 Blogs are generally styled based on the blog owner and are an extension of their character and style.
 My site for example is clean cut, has lots of white spaces and I hope comes across professional and corporate.
 My wife’s Vintage Folly looks vintage with custom fonts and pastel colours.
 A true reflection of her.

 It’s important to get a professional approach to the design of your site if you don’t have an idea of your target market or how to engage with them.
-Web designers in Wolverhampton are an example of a company that has worked with a full range of clients to reach their target market wether it’s a site or a blog.
+Web designers in Birmingham are an example of a company that has worked with a full range of clients to reach their target market wether it’s a site or a blog.

 A Blog can be a fun and amazing method to satisfy brand-new people while sharing your ideas and a website, can be a lead generating sales tool for your business.

 Ultimately, you’ll need to define who’s going to be reading your content and have them in mind when it comes to design, content and engagement.